Lois H. Tiffany

 Lois Hattery Tiffany (1924–2009) was a mycologist who taught for over 50 years at Iowa State University (ISU) and was known as "Iowa's mushroom lady".
 She won a number of awards, including becoming the first recipient of both the Mycological Society of America's Weston Award and the Iowa Governor’s Medal for Science Teaching.
 She published on many different aspects of fungal life, but her special area of research was Iowa's prairie fungi.

 Early life and education

 Lois Hattery was born March 8, 1924, near Collins, Iowa, to Charles Hattery and Blanche (Brown) Hattery.
 She attended Iowa State College (now Iowa State University), earning a B.S. in botany in 1945, and went on to get both M.S.
 (1947) and Ph.D.
 (1950) degrees in mycology at the same institution.

-In 1945, she married Fremont Henry (Hank) Tiffany and they had three children: Ray, David, and Jean.
+In 1945, she married Fremont Henry (Hank) Tiffany.
+They had three children: Ray, David, and Jean.